craftercms/docs/source/system-administrators/activities/installing.rst

 * :ref:`installing-crafter-cms-from-prebuilt-binaries`

-To learn more about the developer workflow, see :ref:`devContentOps-workflow`.
+To learn more about the developer workflow, see :ref:`devcontentops`.

 ----------------------
 Production Environment